YukiSakamoto/Darwin_Trace/README.md

 # Darwin-Trace

 ### What's this?
-This is a tracer that hooks and record function-calling on Mac OS X Darwin.
+This is a tracer that hooks and tracks function-calling and returning on Mac OS X Darwin.

 This is an example.